 We’re thrilled to be adding more comprehensive periodontic services to our practice!
-Dr. Scott, a board certified periodontist, is on site 3-4 days a month to perform surgical periodontal procedures.
+Dr. Scott, a board certified periodontist, is on site 3-4 days a month to perform surgical periodontal treatments.

-Simply put, it’s a specialty in the dental field that treats the supporting tissues of your teeth, i.e. the gums and bone.
+Simply put, periodontal treatments are specialties in the dental field that address the supporting tissues of your teeth, i.e., the gums and bone.

 Early stages of periodontal disease in these tissues can often be treated by our hygienists using a procedure called scaling and root planing, but for more advanced infections/complex conditions, a surgical option may be necessary.
 We’re thrilled to be adding more comprehensive periodontic services to our practice!
-Dr. Scott, a board certified periodontist, is on site 3-4 days a month to perform surgical periodontal procedures.
+At Strobel Dentistry in Chicago periodontal treatments are conducted by Dr. Scott, a board-certified periodontist who is on-site 3-4 days a month to perform surgical procedures.

-While this procedure can be performed cosmetically, most often we see connective tissue grafting performed to address significant gum recession.
+While this procedure can be performed cosmetically, most often we see connective tissue grafting performed to address significant gum recession and other periodontal treatments.
 The ultimate goal here is to increase the amount of attached, hard (keratinized) gum tissue that supports the tooth or teeth in question.
 There are two main types of grafting:

 Subepithelial Connective Tissue Graft: Here, a small piece of tissue is borrowed from your maxillary palate (roof of your mouth) and then secured to the area that lacks adequate tissue by tucking it underneath the existing gum.
 The palatal donor site is then closed using medical grade superglue or resorbable stitches.
 Donor tissue can also be used here, especially if the area requiring surgery is larger than what’s available from the palate.
 This is used often for root coverage and almost always in cosmetic cases as it is difficult to distinguish the graft from the surrounding area.